• Skip to primary navigation

 These decadent-tasting raw brownie bites are one of my favorite indulgences.

-I can whip up a batch of these little grain-free gems in almost no time, and then completely enjoy a decadent treat without worrying about blowing my anti-candida lifestyle.
+I can whip up a batch in almost no time, and then completely enjoy a decadent treat without worrying about blowing my anti-candida lifestyle.
 These confections are rich-tasting and dense, cloaked with an irresistible fudgy “frosting.”

 Cut them as small as you like for a perfect little snack in the afternoon . . . . or any time you just need that extra boost of chocolate in your life.